Merge conflicts

 • Resolve the conflict through a rebase.

-Understand the conflict block
+Understand conflict blocks

 When Git detects a conflict that requires a decision on your part, it marks the beginning and end of the conflict block with conflict markers: